bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 For iOS developers, a set of useful flags is available at [bazel-ios-users](https://github.com/ios-bazel-users/ios-bazel-users/blob/master/UsefulFlags.md).

+### Configurable build attributes

-In addition to the default bazel options, it's common to create custom configuration settings to customize builds, so the possible Bazel command line permutations are endless.
+In addition to the default Bazel options, it's common to create custom configuration settings to customize builds.
+Together, `select` and `config_setting` yield configurable build attributes.

 For example, the following build file has conditional `copts` on `:app_store`